wultra/powerauth-crypto/docs/Basic-definitions.md

   - `byte[] original = AES.decrypt(byte[] encrypted, byte[] iv, SecretKey key, String padding)` - decrypt bytes using symmetric key with given initialization vector and given padding.

 - **PBKDF2** - An algorithm for key stretching, converts a short password into long key by performing repeated hash iteration on the original data, HMAC-SHA1 algorithm is used for a pseudo-random function.
 Implementations must make sure resulting key is converted in format usable by AES algorithm.
 One method is defined for this algorithm:
-  - `SharedKey expandedKey = PBKDF2.expand(char[] password, byte[] salt, long iterations, long lengthInBits)` - stretch the password using given number of iterations to achieve key of given length in bits, use given salt.
+  - `SecretKey expandedKey = PBKDF2.expand(char[] password, byte[] salt, long iterations, long lengthInBits)` - stretch the password using given number of iterations to achieve key of given length in bits, use given salt.

 - **X9.63 (with SHA256)** - A standard KDF function based on X9.63, with SHA256 as an internal hash function.
 It uses iterations of SHA256 hash function to derive a key of expected length of 32B.
   - `byte[] bytes = KDF_X9_63_SHA256.derive(byte[] secret, byte[] info)`